JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest PhD MSc

 ## Engineer 👨‍💻 who focuses on data engineering.

-I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir. ing.), with over two decades of multidisciplinary experience spanning research and industry, and today, I have two part-time positions at Hasselt University in Belgium.
-Since February 2025, I have been a data engineer at the Data Science Institute, focusing mainly on data governance and data management.
-Simultaneously, since September 2023, I have been an engineer with the Biomedical Data Sciences group, providing targeted data engineering support for innovative health-related projects.
+I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.), and I bring over two decades of multidisciplinary experience across both research and industry.
+Currently, I hold two part-time positions at Hasselt University in Belgium.
+Since February 2025, I have worked as a data engineer at the Data Science Institute.
+Since September 2023, I have also been part of the Biomedical Data Sciences group, where I provide targeted data engineering support for innovative, health-related projects.

 Previously, I served as an engineer-researcher and technical developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to research on auditory-motor coupling in individuals with cerebellar impairments.
-Before that, I worked on diverse projects at Karel de Grote University of Applied Science and Arts, including ML@E2dge—a study leveraging machine learning at the extreme edge for gait analysis.

-In addition to my academic background, I possess significant industry experience gained from 2007 to 2019, where I held various roles in consulting, project management, and engineering.
-These experiences have provided me with a robust, practical skill set, enabling me to connect complex engineering challenges with market-driven solutions.
+Beyond academia, I have substantial industry experience, having held various roles in engineering, consulting, and project management between 2007 and 2020.
+This background has equipped me with a strong, practical skill set, enabling me to bridge complex engineering challenges with market-oriented solutions.

 ---